Chavjoh/LinuxAuthenticationTester/README.md

 Benchmark :
 * It takes more than **1 hour** to test a dictionary with 3905 passwords.

+Analysis :

+* The benchmark is terribly long because of the presence of a fail delay setting.
+If you have root access, you can change this setting in **/etc/pam.d/common-auth**.
+Otherwise, you can make a work-around that know that the password is false if the response is not arrived after 0.5 seconds (this value need to be adjusted), for example.

 ## Tester with /etc/shadow

 Launch the script with :